leematos/circus/docs/source/index.rst

 Extending Circus
 ----------------

-It's easy to extend Circus to create a more complex system, by listening to all the **circusd** events via its pub/sub channel, and driving it via commands.
+It's easy to extend Circus to create a more complex systems.
+All **circusd** events are exposed via its pub/sub channel, and with this access you can pass the  **circusd** your commands.

-That's how the flapping feature works for instance: it listens to all the processes dying, measures how often it happens, and stops the incriminated watchers after too many restarts attempts.
+This is how the flapping feature works.
+It listens to all the processes dying, measures how often it happens, and stops the offending watchers after too many restarts attempts.

 Circus comes with a plugin system to help you write such extensions, and a few built-in plugins you can reuse.
 See :ref:`plugins`.

-You can also have a more subtile startup and shutdown behavior by using the **hooks** system that will let you run arbitrary code before and after some processes are started or stopped.
+You can also have a more subtle startup and shutdown behavior by using the **hooks** system that will let you run arbitrary code before and after processes are started or stopped.
 See :ref:`hooks`.

 More documentation